dlpbc/gru-language-modeling/README.md

-# Language Modeling
-Fun Language Modeling on [nairaland](http://nairaland.com/links/0) featured links dataset [nl-feat-links-dataset](https://github.com/dlpbc/).
+# Language Modeling on Locally curated dataset
+An interesting project that entails training neural net language model on a locally curated dataset.
+See below or [here](https://github.com/dlpbc/datasets/blob/master/README.md#nairaland-featured-links) for description of the dataset.

+## Dataset - 5k featured links on nairaland
+- 5000 sentences
+- One sentence per line
+- Each sentence is the title of a featured link thread on [nairaland](http://nairaland.com)

 ## Network Description
 2 Layer Gated Recurrent Units (GRU).
 A slightly modified version of what was implemented [here](https://github.com/dennybritz/rnn-tutorial-gru-lstm).